Merge with or take over a co-operative

 • request more information.

 All the co-operatives involved in the merger or takeover must have special resolutions passed by their members - that is, three-quarters of the votes received are in favour of the merger or takeover.
 You can notify your members of a special resolution by special postal ballot.
-For more information, view Holding a postal ballot - Wind up a co-operative.
+For more information, go to Holding a postal ballot - Wind up a co-operative.

 If you have a good reason not to hold a postal ballot; for example, holding a special postal ballot would be difficult or impractical, you can apply for an exemption by emailing your reasons to the Registrar via cav.registration.enquiries@dgs.vic.gov.au.